XpiritCommunityEvents/HOL/settinguprepository.md

 ![copy clone uri](https://docs.microsoft.com/en-us/azure/devops/repos/git/media/get_clone_url.gif?view=azure-devops)

 ## Import the repository
 Next, we'll import the Azure DevOps repository in your GitHub repository.
-There are two ways to achieve this:
+There are two ways to achieve this, you'll use one of both:
 1. [Clone the repository  - Using command line](#clone-the-repository---using-command-line)
 2. [Import the repository - Using GUI](#import-the-repository---using-gui)